 With each fundraising, you will dilute your capital.
 If you have planned 2 or 3 fundraisings, you must anticipate the dilution of your capital.
 It is advisable to always be around 66.67% of the capital before each fundraising.
 This safety margin is recommended in the fundraising world.

-But you should also know that the more funds you raise, the more the valuation of your company will increase and the lower the dilution of your company will be.
+But you should also know that the more funds you are going to raise, the more the valuation of your company will increase and the lower the dilution of your company will be.
 In fact, in Europe and the United States, a reasonable level of dilution (percentage given to investors) is between 10% and 25% of the capital.
 Selling more than 25% is very disadvantageous for the founders.
 Below 10%, your deal shows a strong competition between investors.

-Fundraising dilution: in conclusion
+Dilution fundraising: in conclusion

 If you wish to be accompanied in your fundraising process, call Advimotion, a consulting firm specialized in fundraising for start-ups and SMEs.